tundraka/analysis/classes/notes/R-Programming-W2.md

 ###Lexical scoping###
 Lexical scopingin R means: *the values of free variables are searched for in the environment in which the function was defined*
-- As mentioned above an environment is a collection of symbol, values.
+- As mentioned above an environment is a collection of symbol/values.
 - Every environment has a parent, and an environment can have multiple *"children"*
 - The only environment without a parent is the *empty environment*